xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 - move to `patches`
 - rename `llvm-18.1.8-1.git.patch`

-Note: currently the patch is required to fix the CLT library path.
+Note: the patch is required to fix the CLT library path up to clang 17, starting with 18 the patch was accepted upstream.

 ### Update Windows specifics